 Challenge number Detail of challenge 1 Internal data indicates that our disadvantaged children generally do not achieve as well in maths and writing as they do in other areas of the curriculum.
 2 Generally, our baseline data demonstrates that our disadvantaged children arrive in school below age related expectations.
 3 Internal assessments and observations demonstrate that the progress, attainment and wellbeing of some of our disadvantaged children has been impacted by lockdowns to a greater extent than for other children.
 These findings are supported by national studies.
 This has resulted in some gaps in knowledge, which has led to some pupils falling further behind age-related expectations, especially in maths and writing.
 It has also resulted in a larger number of children with SEMH needs.
-4 Our disadvantaged children generally have lower attendance than non disadvantaged children.
-This is certainly true for the 2023/23 academic year.
+4 Our disadvantaged children generally have lower attendance than non- disadvantaged children.
+This is certainly true for the 2023/23 academic year and for the 2023/24 academic year to date (November 2023).
 This has an impact on their progress and attainment.